JPLee01/pandas-project/README.md

 ```
 The result of this code is as follows:
 ```
-Summary Statistics for Virginica (Rounded to 3 Decimal Places):
+Summary Statistics for Virginica (Rounded to 3 decimal places):
        sepal_length  sepal_width  petal_length  petal_width
 count        50.000       50.000        50.000       50.000
 mean          6.588        2.974         5.552        2.026